Biden's first 100 days: COVID-19, jobs, foreign policy, immigration, guns and dogs

 Biden calls for Congress to pass weapons bans https://www.reuters.com/article/usa-guns/biden-considers-executive-actions-on-guns-calls-on-congress-to-pass-weapons-ban-idINKBN2BG0A5

-(Reporting by Steve Holland, Trevor Hunnicutt, Howard Schneider, Nandita Bose, Jarrett Renshaw, Ted Hesson, Mica Rosenberg; Editing by Heather Timmons, Kieran Murray and Leslie Adler)
+(Reporting by Steve Holland, Trevor Hunnicutt, Howard Schneider, Nandita Bose, Jarrett Renshaw, Ted Hesson, Mica Rosenberg and Andrea Shalal; Editing by Heather Timmons, Kieran Murray, Leslie Adler and Jonathan Oatis)

 ((howard.schneider@thomsonreuters.com; +1 202 789 8010;))